hipstas/aapb-demo-notebooks/README.md

 - In this context, state-of-the-art performance may be overkill, both in terms of compute time and training time.
     - Deep learning requires a large quantity of training data and runs prohibitively slowly on consumer PCs.
+    - Rough guideline: A system that takes more than a week or two to classify your collection of interest may not not be the best approach.
+    - For small audio collections (minutes up to hundreds of hours), slow ML algorithms (decision trees, e.g.) with no dimension reduction can work just fine.
+For larger collections, we need to use SVM or GMM classifiers and perhaps a dimension reduction step (PCA or LDA).

 - Initial constraints
     - Storage and compute resources may be limited.
     - Labeling audio for training is time-consuming.
     - Workers may not be comfortable writing code or using the command line.

 - Technical challenges
     - Most existing software for training audio classifiers has a high learning curve.
     - Training models using hours of training data can take a very long time, making iterative improvements difficult.
     - Overfitting: Models trained on audio from a small number of sources may perform poorly in the real world.

 - Industry norm for designing ML classifiers: 3 separate labeled datasets before a model sees real-world data.
     - training set
     - validation set
     - test set